vplesko/OrbLang/docs/pages/advanced_concepts_macro_argument_handling.md

 };
 ```

 Whenever a macro argument may appear multiple times in the returned code snippet, it should be marked with `::preprocess`.
-This means that the code snippet used as the argument at the place of invocation will be executed before going into the argument.
+This means that the code snippet used as the argument at the place of invocation will be executed before the invocation starts.

-So, in our program above, `x` will be moved only once, and the resulting non-ref value will be used for printing all three times.
+So, in our program above, `x` will be moved only once, and the resulting non-ref value will be printed three times.

 There are other useful argument settings. `::plusEscape` will escape the argument twice, and then process it and invoke the macro.

-`::variadic` can be used on the last macro argument to mark the argument as variadic.
+`::variadic` can be used on the last macro argument to mark it as variadic.
 This argument will be able to take arbitrarily many arguments.
-All surplus arguments will be packed into a `raw` value and this value will be the last argument presented to the macro.
+They will be packed into a `raw` value as elements and this `raw` will be the last argument presented to the macro.

 ```
 mac foo (a b rest::variadic) {